STEELISI/CLASSNET-DOCS/README.md

-- Apply your changes to documentation in this folder.
+- Apply your changes to documentation in this folder and commit and push
 - Run docker-compose up -d --build
 - Run docker-exec -it docs bash
 - Within docker clone the current repo and build new docs